sgtcoolguy/axway-open-docs/content/en/docs/appc/Axway_Appcelerator_Studio/Axway_Appcelerator_Studio_Guide/SDK/Portal_Framework/Adding_a_New_Portal_Page.md

 Studio includes several special functions you can call via JavaScript.
 In, general items will be of the form:

-You can either call them directly via a link, or by using a checkbox to switch preferences on and off:
+You can either call them directly via a link or by using a checkbox to switch preferences on and off:

-1. Open a specific view (specify view ID)
+1. Open a specific view (specify view ID).

-2. Create a New Project (specify project type)
+2. Create a New Project (specify project type).

-3. Run a specific wizard (i.e. Run the "Import a Project From Git" wizard)
+3. Run a specific wizard (in other words, Run the "Import a Project From Git" wizard).

-4. Show list of recently-opened files
+4. Show list of recently-opened files.

 `<div id=``"toolboxPref"`  `class``=``"preference checkbox"` `text=``"Load the Welcome Screen on startup"` `key=``"open_welcome"``>`